On the solutions of $x^2= By^p+Cz^p$ and $2x^2= By^p+Cz^p$ over totally real fields: Literature, Results Methodology: An Overview

-Throughout this article, $K$ and $p$ denote a totally real field and a rational prime, respectively.
-The study of non-trivial solutions to the Diophantine equations is one of the exciting and most interesting areas in Mathematics.
+Throughout this article, $K$, $\mathbb{P}$, and $p$, denote a totally real number field, the set of all rational primes, and a rational prime, respectively.
+The study of non-trivial solutions to Diophantine equations is one of the exciting and most interesting areas in mathematics.
 A prominent and most interesting example is the Fermat equation $x^p+y^p=z^p$ with exponent $p$.
-In~\cite[Theorem 0.5]{W95}, Wiles used the modularity of elliptic curves to show that $\Z$-integral solutions of $x^p+y^p=z^p$ are trivial.
+In~\cite[Theorem 0.5]{W95}, Wiles used the modularity of elliptic curves over rationals to show that $\Z$-integral solutions of $x^p+y^p=z^p$ are trivial.
 In~\cite[Theorem 1.3]{JM04}, Jarvis and Meekin showed the same result that continues to hold even over $\Z[\sqrt{2}]$.
 A similar study over $K$ has been initiated by Freitas and Siksek in~\cite[Theorem 3]{FS15} and showed that an asymptotic version of these results continues to hold over $K$, by employing some explicit bounds on the solutions of $S$-unit equation.
-In~\cite{D16}, Deconinck generalized the work of~\cite{FS15} to $Ax^p+By^p=Cz^p$ with $2 \nmid ABC$.
+In~\cite[Theorem 1]{D16}, Deconinck generalized ~\cite[Theorem 3]{FS15} to $Ax^p+By^p=Cz^p$ with $2 \nmid ABC$.

 In~\cite[Theorem 3]{R97}, Ribet showed that $x^p+2^ry^p+z^p=0$ with exponent $p$ has no non-trivial $\Z$-solution for $1\leq r <p$.
 Over $K$, in~\cite[Theorem 3.2]{KS22}, we show that the equation $x^p+y^p=2^rz^p\ (r \in \N)$ has no asymptotic solution in $W_K$ (cf. \cite[Definition 3.2]{KS22} for $W_K$).
 Furthermore, we show that the equation $x^p+y^p=2^rz^p$ has no asymptotic solution in $\mcO_K^3$ for $r=2,3$ (cf. \cite[Theorem 3.3]{KS22}).
 The proofs of our results also depend on certain explicit bounds on the solutions of the $S$-unit equation.